 Rent vs. Own: The Real Estate of Websites

 With carefully planned keyword strategies, I wrote and commissioned a ton of content.
 I mean a mountain — layers and layers of intertwining content.
-My mind was wrapped around the concept that search engines rewarded content that provided value to viewers, and I nailed it.
+My mind wrapped itself around the concept that search engines rewarded content that provided value to viewers, and I nailed it.

 I didn’t realize I was “renting” my website from my brokerage.